 From Init to Tag

-This tutorial walks you through setting up sley in a new project, making your first version bump, creating git tags, and generating a changelog.
-By the end, you'll have a complete versioning workflow.
+This tutorial walks you through setting up sley in a new project, from initialization to your first version bump, git tag, and changelog.
+Follow the steps top to bottom.

 Prerequisites: